 By Les Plomp – Dryden, Ont.

-Ormal and I both agreed that the mother knew how hard to swipe her cub and possibly warn it to stay away from man.
-I remember Ormal telling me if parents were far less severe with their offspring, as that mother bear was with her cub, there would possibly be fewer problems in later life.
+Ormal and I agreed that the mother knew how hard to swat her cub, to possibly warn it to stay away from man.